Get All the News About the 2002 FIFA World Cup in Busan

 What a great FIFA world cup.
 I spent my days riveted to my computer while my Golden Retriever slept away her days in her new dog bed heavenly lounge I had just bought her.
-We belived that an appropriate dog bed was essential to her health, since she was spending so much time in it.
+We believed that an appropriate dog bed was essential to her health, since she was spending so much time in it.
 So we went to this amazing site called Good Night Dog (goodnightdog.com) where we eventually found a color scheme that matched our den.
-I love their dog beds, especially the washable fabric selections.
+I love their pillow dog beds, especially the washable fabric selections.
 Every now and then Maxie would pad over to lay her head in my lap asking me what was going on and making me feel a bit guilty.
 I was no longer playing with her.
 I could barely drag myself away from some of the games to take her for a walk so she could do her business and get a bit of exercise.
 Fortunately my extensive search for a new dog bed was an obvious success.
 I noticed that my two cats also liked it since they would be curled up on the circular dog bed whenever Maxie and I returned from a walk.
 Good old Maxie would gently nose them aside when she returned to her comfy bed.
 And wasn't that final match between Germany and Brazil a doozy.
 The Brazilians produced some sparkling football and it was a deserved win for them.
 A fifth championship.
 I guess the Brazilian showed all the naysayers just ho wrong they were.

 South Korea Takes Fourth in 2002 FIFA World Cup